 Plenty of further information in respect of this vacancy and the school can be found on our website, including the job description.
-I do hope you find this of interest and look forward to receiving completed application forms by 9am Thursday 27th June 2024, returned via the relevant platforms.
+I do hope you find this of interest and look forward to receiving completed application forms by 9am Monday 8th July 2024, returned via the relevant platforms.

-If you would like any further information regarding the post or wish to arrange a visit, please do not hesitate to contact our Personnel Manager, Smita Stone, on sstone@soarvalley.aspirelp.uk or 0116 2688441.
+If you would like any further information regarding the post please do not hesitate to contact our Personnel Manager, Smita Stone, on sstone@soarvalley.aspirelp.uk or 0116 2688441.
 Once again thank you for showing an interest in the post and I look forward to receiving and reading your application.